 The Department of Planning, Housing and Community Development [DPHCD] is the lead department for the development and implementation of the Annual Action Plan (AAP).
-During the development of the Plan, the DPHCD consulted with key stakeholders, City Departments, and neighboring communities.
+During the development of the Plan, the DPHCD consulted with key stakeholders, City Departments, and neighborhood groups.
 Throughout the implementation of the AAP, the DPHCD will continue to coordinate with these partners.
-For example, five (5) CDBG funded projects and the majority of Public Facilities and Infrastructure improvements will be implemented through city departments; additionally, twenty three (23) non-profits will operate programs to further the goal of improving the quality of life.
+For example, two (2) CDBG funded projects and the majority of Public Facilities and Infrastructure improvements will be implemented through city departments; additionally, twenty four (24) non-profits will operate programs to further the goal of improving the quality of life.